FRC-1721/marketing-material/docs/uniforms/roles.rst

    They frequently work alongside the Lead of Outreach but wield a similar position.
 This role is often staffed by the Captain but not always.

 .. note:: The Business subteam is now part of the Outreach subteam as of 2023

+..
+[1] Updated after Pitcrew Chief removed.